Basic

 Water depth

-Naval maps will have a combination of sea and land areas, and each unit type can move in different areas.
+Naval maps will typically have a combination of sea and land areas, and each unit type can move in different areas.
 Submarines, battleships, and flagships can only move in water with a depth of at least 17.
 Land units will have trouble moving in water deeper than 17.

 Sea economy